Eddie Keher: Colleges

-In 1957 he was just fifteen years old when he played a key part for the college in the provincial championship.
-A 6–3 to 3–0 defeat of Patrician College, Ballyfin gave Keher his first Leinster medal.
-The subsequent All-Ireland decider on 28 April 1957 saw St. Kieran's line out against St. Flannan's College, Ennis.
-Keher scored three goals in the second half to clinch victory, before setting up a fourth goal in a narrow 4–2 to 2–7 victory.
-It was his first All-Ireland medal.
+In 1957, aged 15, he played in the college's 6–3 to 3–0 defeat of Patrician College, Ballyfin, in the provincial championship final, his first Leinster medal.
+On 28 April 1957, Keher scored three second-half goals and set up a fourth in a narrow 4–2 to 2–7 victory over St. Flannan's College, Ennis, in the All-Ireland decider to earn a first All-Ireland medal.